 ‘Fishing by Moonlight’

 The talented painter of landscapes and moonlight scenes, Sebastian Pether was the son and pupil of Abraham Pether (1756-1812).
-Both father and son were inspired by the work of the 18th century Dutch masters, whose skilful paintings, illustrating the illuminated effect of the light reflection on the water, they both admired.
+Both father and son were inspired by the work of the 18th century Dutch masters, whose skilful paintings illustrating the illuminated effect of the light reflection on the subject underneath, they both admired.

 Sebastian’s son Henry was an accomplished artist in his own right, and although their work has often been confused if not signed, Sebastian’s colours are in general harder and more metallic, in the Dutch manner, whereas Henry’s are warmer and brown in tone.
 The former also had the edge on quality of brushwork.

 Sebastian Pether died at Battersea on 14 March 1844, when a subscription was raised for his family.